Tai Chi Master (film): Plot

-Later, some soldiers come to the pub to collect taxes (which have increased due to the governor’s greedy nature), but Gwanbou and the rebels (who have stolen great valuables from the governor to give back to the poor) fight and kill them one by one.
-One soldier escapes alive and starts off towards the army's camp to warn them about the rebels with Gwanbou in pursuit.
-Just in front of the army encampment, Tienbou kills the soldier before he warns the rest of the army about the rebels whereabouts.
-Tienbou warns Gwanbou to stay clear of the rebels as they'll get him into trouble.
-Now knowing where the rebels are hiding however, Tienbou takes this unique opportunity to gain a promotion.
-He sets a trap for Gwanbou and the rebels by telling them that the army is on patrol and when would be the best time to attack them.
+Later, some soldiers come to the pub to collect taxes (which have increased due to the governor's greedy nature), but Junbao and the rebels (who have stolen great valuables from the governor to give back to the poor) fight and kill them one by one.
+One soldier escapes alive and starts off towards the army's camp to warn them about the rebels with Junbao in pursuit.
+Just in front of the army encampment, Tienbo kills the soldier before he warns the rest of the army about the rebels whereabouts.
+Tienbo warns Junbao to stay clear of the rebels as they'll get him into trouble.
+Now knowing where the rebels are hiding however, Tienbo takes this unique opportunity to gain a promotion.
+He sets a trap for Junbao and the rebels by telling them that the army is on patrol and when would be the best time to attack them.

-Gwanbou and Siu-lin collect all the rebels from the region and go to the army camp (thus, falling for Tienbo's trap).
+Junbao and Siu-lin collect all the rebels from the region and go to the army camp (thus, falling for Tienbo's trap).
 A big battle occurs where most of the rebels die.
-Tienbou captures Miss Li and Siu-lin.
-In the end, the only escaped survivors are Gwanbou and a few rebels.
-Because of the trap, the governor promotes Tienbou to Embroidered Uniform Guard lieutenant.
-Tienbou kills Miss Li to prove his devotion to the governor, and with his new authority (and some poignant advice from the governor) holds Siu-lin as bait so that he can lure Gwanbou to defect.
-Gwanbou shows up to confront Tienbou and rejects his offer, and after a fierce fight manages to rescue Siu-lin.
-However, due to the injury he receives and the fact that his best friend betrayed him, Gwanbou's mind snaps and he goes crazy.
+Tienbo captures Miss Li and Siu-lin.
+In the end, the only escaped survivors are Junbao and a few rebels.
+Because of the trap, the governor promotes Tienbo to Embroidered Uniform Guard lieutenant.
+Tienbo kills Miss Li to prove his devotion to the governor, and with his new authority (and some poignant advice from the governor) holds Siu-lin as bait so that he can lure Junbao to defect.
+Junbao shows up to confront Tienbo and rejects his offer, and after a fierce fight manages to rescue Siu-lin.
+However, due to the injury he receives and the fact that his best friend betrayed him, Junbao's mind snaps and he goes crazy.
 While recuperating in the countryside safehouse with the help of Siu-lin, he has a sudden epiphany that regains his mental health, and begins using natural phenomenon as inspiration to create a new style of martial arts which uses "soft" movements to offset power, speed and strength.